 - We aim to ensure good cross-ventilation in all classrooms and shared spaces.

 - In specific rooms with limited airflow, DFS filters will be provided to ensure adequate air circulation and eliminate viral and bacterial particles that may exist in the air.

-We anticipate the return of our regular lunch service in both the Lower School dining hall and the Thorpe Place dining hall.
+Our regular lunch service in both the Lower School dining hall and the Thorpe Place dining hall is in operation.

-We anticipate the return to our regular daily schedule, starting at 8.10 am and ending at 3.20 pm.
-Your child's schedule will be shared with you prior to the start of School.
+Our regular daily schedule is in operation, starting at 8.10 am and ending at 3.20 pm.
+Your child's schedule is available to you on the Parent LMS.

 In anticipation of the ongoing and evolving challenges associated with the COVID-19 pandemic for the foreseeable future, TASIS England developed a hybrid, flexible learning program that enables both in-classroom and online learning.
 This hybrid learning program, as outlined in the diagram below, is designed to ensure that we can achieve our School Mission and our desire for continuity of learning through a seamless transition between on-campus and virtual learning.